 Here’s a breakdown of the different types of claims:

-Liability coverage pays for the costs of medical care and property damage for the other people involved in an accident if you are at fault.
+Liability coverage pays for medical care and property damage for the other people involved in an accident if you are at fault.
 If you carry liability coverage, your insurer will pay for the repairs up to your policy limit.
 But if the damage exceeds the coverage limits, you’ll have to pay for any bodily injuries and property damage out of pocket.

 Comprehensive and collision claims: